hsouth11/Mistletoe_Edges/README.md

 /data/raw/psp

-- BC Government Permanent Sample Plot (PSP) data used to build equations hemlock tree height to height to live crown, which feeds into crown volume estimates in seed load proxy (/scripts/seed load.Rmd).
+- BC Government Permanent Sample Plot (PSP) data used to build equations hemlock tree height to height to live crown, which feeds into crown volume estimates (/scripts/crown volume.Rmd).
 Accessed 24 Jul 2024.
 Contains a data dictionary in folder—see that for further details.
 Forest Analysis and Inventory Branch.
 (2024).
 Forest Inventory Ground Plot Data and Interactive Map [Dataset].
 British Columbia Data Catalogue. https://catalogue.data.gov.bc.ca/dataset/824e684b-4114-4a05-a490-aa56332b57f4

-/data/cleaned
+#### /data/cleaned

 - Cleaned data are data files that are analysis ready or are generated from raw data in (/scripts/cleaning).

 site data.csv